The local-global conjecture for scheduling with non-linear cost: Our contribution

 While these results do not tackle the problem of the computational complexity of the problem, they nevertheless provide a deeper insight in its structure, and in addition speed up exhaustive search techniques in practice.
-This is due to the fact that with the conditions for $i\prec_g j$ provided in this paper it is now possible to conclude $i\prec_g j$ for a significant portion of job pairs, for which previous known conditions failed.
-In the final section \ref{sec:experimental} of this paper, we study experimentally the impact of our contributions on the procedure A* for this problem.
+This is due to the fact that with the conditions for $i\prec_g j$ provided in this paper it is now possible to conclude $i\prec_g j$ for a significant portion of job pairs, for which previously known conditions failed.
+In the final Section \ref{sec:experimental} of this paper, we study experimentally the impact of our contributions on the procedure A* for this problem.
+Improvements in the running time by a factor of 1000 or more have been observed for some random instances (see Section~\ref{subsec:gener}).